ugurtasar/bulk-custom-fields-editor/readme.txt

 == Installation ==

-Upload the "Bulk Bulk Custom Fields Editor" plugin to your blog, activate it from the Plugins menu, then access the "Bulk Custom Fields Editor" menu in your WordPress admin dashboard.
+Upload the "Bulk Custom Fields Editor" plugin to your blog, activate it from the Plugins menu, then access the "Bulk Custom Fields Editor" menu in your WordPress admin dashboard.